 The medicines imported for personal use might not meet Australian safety or efficacy standards and might be considered illegal.
 The medication not approved by the TGA might be destroyed by the Australian Border Force.

-Importing medicines categorized as controlled substances without necessary permits can lead to criminal charges.
+Importing medicines categorized as controlled substances without the necessary permits can lead to criminal charges.

 Safety Risks